tarrygo/gossip-fd/README.md

 })
 ```
 #### 'peer_alive'
-New peer has been discovered
+New peer has been discovered.
 event object: {'name': 'new_peer_added', peer: peer_gossiper}
 ```
 gossiper.on('new_peer_added', function(obj){